-The Cultural Special Account Special Revenue Fund is used to receive and manage 40% of the CDA's annual lodging tax revenues through 2012 in accordance with the State of Washington RCW 67.28.180, KCC chapters 4.08.195 and 4.42.025, and CDA policy.
+The Cultural Special Account Special Revenue Fund was used to receive and manage 40% of the CDA's annual lodging tax revenues through 2012 and beginning in 2021 is now used to receive and manage 100% of the CDA's annual lodging tax revenues in accordance with the State of Washington RCW 67.28.180, KCC chapters 4.08.195 and 4.42.025, and CDA policy.
 The account may only be used for art museums, cultural museums, heritage museums, heritage and preservation programs, the arts, and the performing arts.
-As noted above, current legislation temporarily discontinues the use of lodging tax receipts for cultural purposes in King County until 2021.
-The CDA has designated the Cultural Special Account Fund as the funding source for lodging tax program expenditures during this interim period.